jcast046/Bully_Block_Project/README.md

 - **Running the Backend**
 To start the backend server:
   - Before starting the backend, ensure that the AI dependencies, Node.js and npm are installed.

-  - cd Backend
+  - In addition A .env file is required for environment variables.
+It should follow this format:
+      JWT_SECRET=BullyBlockKey
+      PORT=3001
+      USE_HTTPS=false
+      SSL_KEY_PATH=./config/server.key
+      SSL_CERT_PATH=./config/server.cert
+      MONGO_URI=mongodb+srv://yourMongoDBUriHere
+      CANVAS_ACCESS_TOKEN=yourCanvasAccessTokenHere
+      EMAIL=yourEmailHere
+      PASSWORD=yourPasswordHere

+  - The backend also requires SSL certificate and key files (server.cert and server.key) for secure communication over HTTPS, which should be placed under the config folder in the root of your project.
+  - Afterwards run the command 'cd Backend'
-  - npm install  # Ensures dependencies like Express, Mongoose and Axios are installed
+  - Then run the command 'npm install ...'  # Ensures dependencies like Express, Mongoose and Axios are installed.
-  - npm start
+  - Finally run 'npm start' to start the application.

 ### Database
 - **MongoDB Atlas**